-There are a number of young people in Leeds whose vulnerability and disruptive lifestyles make it difficult for them to live independently.
-These young people, the majority of who have been in care, face a severe risk of becoming homeless and need a structured environment with 24 hour support to survive.
-GIPSIL aim to meet this need with their new initiative, ‘Project Front Door’.
+Many young people who face a severe risk of becoming homeless need a structured environment with 24 hour support to survive.
+GIPSIL aim to meet this need with their new initiative, ‘Project Front Door’, which will renovate and convert 20 empty cottage flats into a core building and a cluster of one bed flats nearby.

-We also arranged for GIPSIL to receive free planning advice from Bilfinger GVA on how to turn commercial and community buildings into accommodation for homeless young people.
+We also arranged for GIPSIL to receive free planning advice from Bilfinger GVA on how to turn commercial and community buildings into accommodation for young people who are homeless.

 The young people that receive support from GIPSIL will also be given the opportunity to volunteer on the construction site and help with property maintenance, gaining valuable skills to prepare them for employment.